PyO3/pyo3/Contributing.md

     cargo +nightly bench

-Second, there is a Python-based benchmark contained in the `pyo3-benchmarks` example.
-You can read more about it [here](examples/pyo3-benchmarks).
+Second, there is a Python-based benchmark contained in the `pytests` subdirectory.
+You can read more about it [here](pytests).

 ## Sponsor this project